-Roger E. A. Farmer 22 January 2013
+Roger Farmer, 22 January 2013

 The efficient market hypothesis – in various forms – is at the heart of modern finance and macroeconomics.
 This column argues that market efficiency is extremely unlikely even without frictions or irrationality.
 Why?
 Because there are multiple equilibria, only one of which is Pareto efficient.
 For all other equilibria, the whims of market participants cause the welfare of the young to vary substantially in a way they would prefer to avoid, if given the choice.
 This invalidates the first welfare theorem and the idea of financial market efficiency.
 Central banks should thus dampen excessive market fluctuations.

-Dimitri Vayanos, Paul Woolley 18 January 2012
+Dimitri Vayanos, Paul Woolley, 18 January 2012

 According to classical economics, there are no gains to be made in an efficient market.
 Yet markets are often far from efficient and the gains are often far from insignificant.
 So should investors follow the herd or rely on best guesses of fair value?
 This column argues that the optimal strategy depends on whether you are in for the short or long term.

-Dimitri Vayanos, Paul Woolley 05 October 2009
+Dimitri Vayanos, Paul Woolley, 05 October 2009